 Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 However, no country has such an abundance of urban legends as Ireland.
 A country with a rich history in its own right, Ireland is no short on myths, from faeries and goblins to ghost stories and frightening apparitions.
-If you ever visit this beautiful country, be sure to take the time to learn the legendary stories behind many of its castles.
+If you ever visit this beautiful country, take the time to learn the legendary stories behind many of its castles.

 We’ve assembled some of the most interesting Irish urban legends and legendary castles for you right here, so please read on ahead and let us know what you think!